GBAF Logo

 Add as preferred source on Google

-Mass Demonstrations and Political Tensions Surround AfD Conference
+Mass Demonstrations and AfD Conference in Erfurt

 By Susanne Neumayer-Remter

-Protesters from unions, civil society groups and left-wing parties gathered as large numbers of police, including reinforcements from across Germany, were deployed ahead of the AfD's two-day annual conference.
+Protesters from unions, civil society groups and left-wing parties gathered as large numbers of police, including reinforcements from across Germany, were deployed ahead of the AfD's two-day conference.
 AfD stands for Alternative for Germany.

 Watched by police in riot gear, protesters sat in rows to block highways and roads leading to the convention centre where the meeting is being held.
 Police estimated around 15,000 people joined demonstrations in and around the eastern city.

-AfD's Political Momentum
+AfD's Political Ambitions

 Leading in the Polls